jasmas/DiscoNet/README.rst

 DiscoNet module
 ###############

-This module scans specified subnets and IPs for SSH servers that can be accessed with the provided credentials and populates an xlsx workbook with the output.
+DiscoNet scans specified subnets and IPs for SSH servers that can be accessed with the provided credentials and executes an arbitrary list of commands.

 .. image:: DiscoNet.png
    :alt: DiscoNet GUI

+The process of scanning networks and collecting command output is built on a multiprocess architecture, so DiscoNet can rapidly scan through management and loopback subnets, populating an xlsx workbook with the output.

 Installation
 ------------